strozfriedberg/LAVA/README.md

   `-o, --output <PATH>`

   Directory to output files to.
-If a directory is not provided, the tool will create a "LAVA_Output" directory in the directory of execution.
+If a directory is not provided, LAVA will create a "LAVA_Output" directory in the directory of execution.

   `-r, --regexes <PATH>`